ANDREW DAVIDSON

 Rob received his MBA from the Wharton School at the University of Pennsylvania in 1984.
 He graduated from the School of Industrial and Labor Relations at Cornell University with a BS in June of 1980.

-Alex is a regular speaker at the Mathematical Finance Seminar (NYU, Courant Institute), AD&Co client conferences, and has published a number of papers.
-He holds an M.S. in Applied Mathematics from Naval Engineering Institute, Leningrad and a Ph.D. in Control and Dynamic Systems from Leningrad State University.
+Alex has been a frequent speaker at both academic and practitioner events and has published numerous papers.
+He is co-author (with A. Davidson) of the book “Mortgage Valuation Models: Embedded Options, Risk and Uncertainty” published by Oxford University Press.
+He was a winner of the 2014 Mortgage Banking Technology All Stars award.
+Alex holds an M.S. in Applied Mathematics from Naval Engineering Institute, Leningrad and a Ph.D. in Control and Dynamic Systems from Leningrad State University.

 Herb Ray joined Andrew Davidson & Co., Inc. in September 2005 as database developer and administrator.

-Before moving to IT, Herb was a manufacturing quality control engineer with General Instrument Corporation/Discrete Semiconductor Division where he developed and conducted training programs for engineers and managers in statistical quality control.
+Before moving to IT, Herb was a manufacturing quality control engineer with General Instrument Corporation/Power Semiconductor Division where he developed and conducted training programs for engineers and managers in statistical quality control.

-In addition, Dan has co-authored several of Andrew Davidson & Co., Inc.'s Quantitative Perspectives, has had an article published in the Journal of Fixed Income, and regularly contributes his model performance analysis to the company's monthly newsletter, The Pipeline.
+In addition, Dan has co-authored several of Andrew Davidson & Co., Inc.’s Quantitative Perspectives, has had an article published in the Journal of Fixed Income, co-authored a chapter in The Handbook of Mortgage-Backed Securities 6th Edition, and regularly contributes to the company’s monthly newsletter, The Pipeline.

 He graduated from Carnegie Mellon University with a dual major in Statistics and Psychology.